-Course Updates from 2016: The 5K, 5 Miler, and 10 Miler courses will remain the same.
-The 10K and Half Marathon trail courses may see minor updates to adjust to new trail sections.
+Courses: The 5K, 5 Miler, and 10 Miler courses are identical to the 2016 courses.
+The 10K and Half Marathon trail courses have very minor updates to adjust to new trail sections.
 2016 Course maps can be found here: http://phillymayorscup.com/mayors-cup-events

 Colored Direction Signs: All large direction signs will be marked with colored arrows.
 The color on your race bib indicates the color of your race distance; this will also be the color you should follow on the signs.

 Trail and Plateau Markings: For the loop around the plateau (each race will complete at least 3/4 of a loop to finish their race) and the trail courses, directions will be marked with orange cones, colored discs (on the ground), and orange surveyor flags.